dplocki/tools-for-todoist/DEVELOPMENT.md

 docker compose up -d
 ```

-Docker image will run the web on adress: [localhost:5000](http://localhost:5000/).
+Docker image will run the web on address: [localhost:5000](http://localhost:5000/).